 with the daily activities.

-has long been touted as a means of improving physical fitness.
-Recently,
+long been touted as a means of improving physical fitness.
+Recently, research

-research has made the mind-body connection and found it beneficial to mental
+has made the mind-body connection and found it beneficial to mental health as

-health as well.
-Exercise can help relieve stress and anxiety by: Some stress
+well.
+Exercise can help relieve stress and anxiety by: Some stress is a

 levels of stress among different people.